 - Four or more axillary lymph nodes are cancerous, and internal mammary nodes have micrometastases.

-- Testing discovered cancerous nodes above the clavicle.
+- Testing found cancerous nodes above the clavicle.

-The staging of axillary lymph nodes becomes higher when cancer has spread to more nodes and different types of node.
-Treatment becomes more difficult, and the outlook is less positive, as the staging number increases.
+The staging of axillary lymph nodes becomes higher when cancer has spread to more nodes.
+Cancer staging also increases as the cancer affects different types of nodes.

-Other factors can further affect the outlook, including a person’s overall health and medical history.
+- a person’s overall health and medical history

 Breast cancer can spread to any lymph nodes.
-Most often, it spreads to the axillary lymph nodes first (in the armpit), and then to the nodes in the collarbone (clavicular) or the breast (internal mammary).Yamini Ranchod, PhD, MS Answers represent the opinions of our medical experts.
+Most often, it spreads first to the axillary lymph nodes (in the armpit) and then to the clavicular nodes (in the collarbone) or internal mammary nodes (in the breast).Yamini Ranchod, PhD, MSAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.